 - Once the water is boiling, set your timer for 20 minutes.
 After the timer goes off, check the doneness of the potatoes, you should be able to slide a fork into the cubes but they should not disintegrate.
 If you can not poke it, let it cook for another 3-5 minutes.

 - Drain the water from the potatoes, leave the potatoes in the colander while you prepare the remaining ingredients.

 - In the same pot that you boiled the potatoes, melt butter and heavy cream and any other seasoning you want to add (black pepper, salt).

 - Once the butter is melted and the heavy cream is warmed remove from heat.
-Add the potatoes back to the pot and mash with a masher or if using a ricer, you can rice the potatoes straight into the pot.
+Add the potatoes back to the pot and mash with a masher or if using a potato ricer, you can rice the potatoes straight into the pot.
 Now mix the potatoes with the butter and milk mixture, taste and season for salt and pepper!